How Spontaneous Last-Minute Travel Can Benefit Your Wellbeing

 you structure your life to accommodate your loved ones.
 Going on a spontaneous solo

-can help you remember that you can exist outside of your relationships and their
+trip can help you remember that you can exist outside of your relationships and their

 accompanying expectations and that you don’t need to ask permission for how you